$132,474Average Value$102Average Price per Sq Ft6Homes For Sale

 An industrial suburb in North Birmingham

 In 1922, Andrew J. Hooper traded his few acres of land in Fairfield to buy over 30 acres of tree-covered, hilly terrain in the North Birmingham community.
 Named after its founder, Hooper City soon emerged as a point of pride for Birmingham’s Black community.
-With help from leaders of the Alabama Christian Movement for Human Rights, First Baptist Church of Hooper City became one of the South’s first ‘movement’ churches during the Civil Rights Era.
+With help from leaders of the Alabama Christian Movement for Human Rights, First Baptist Church of Hooper City became one of the South’s first "movement" churches during the Civil Rights Era.
 Today, the neighborhood of about 800 homes remains proud of its rich history.
-Residents still gather for Sunday services at First Baptist and regularly share memories of their hometown on a Group Facebook page.
-Many of the current homeowners moved to Hooper City during the mid-1900s to work in the neighboring industrial plants, “but now with the nearby interstates, most people commute to Downtown Birmingham,” says Jill Griffin, a local Realtor with EXIT Homestyle Realty.
+Residents still gather for Sunday services at First Baptist and regularly share memories of their hometown on a Facebook group page.
+Many people moved to Hooper City during the mid-20th century to work at the neighboring industrial plants, “but now with the nearby interstates, most people commute to Downtown Birmingham,” says Jill Griffin, a local Realtor with EXIT Homestyle Realty.

 Feel welcomed when you visit Hooper City.